Museum Quest

 Event Schedule:

 Who Can Participate?
-This program is designed for children ages 8–12 who are comfortable with French.
+This program is designed for children ages 5–15 who are comfortable with French (command of French at level A2 and up).
 Participants should be able to:

 Questions about your child’s French level?
 Email us at admissions@efba.us before registering.